 You’re ready to get dancing!

-Next, you need to know the timing of the dance.
+Next, you need to know the timing of the moves.
 The video goes on to explain that the two-step is comprised of a combination of quick and slow steps.
 A quick step is one step per beat while a slow step is one step per two beats.
 Two-step timing is quick, quick, slow, slow.

 Now go ahead and start moving.
 The man starts forward and the woman starts backward.
-With his left foot, the man begins the dance with a quick step forward.
+With his left foot, the man begins with a quick step forward.
 The woman will take a quick step backward with her right.
 Then the pair will continue in the quick, quick, slow, slow timing, just as though they were walking.

 And that’s it!
 You’re dancing!